-We ensure that the advertisement makes clear the school's commitment to safeguarding and promoting the welfare of students.
+We ensure that the advertisement makes clear the school's commitment to safeguarding and promoting the welfare of children.

-All job descriptions make reference to the responsibility for safeguarding and promoting the welfare of students.
+All job descriptions make reference to the responsibility for safeguarding and promoting the welfare of children.

-All person specifications include specific reference to suitability to work with students.
+All person specifications include specific reference to suitability to work with children.